 The search giant has had removal tools for nonconsensual content since its earlier revenge porn policies launched in 2015.
 But like those previous efforts, the system still puts the burden on victims to identify and report abuse - a process advocates say is traumatic and insufficient.

 The hash integration represents a shift toward more proactive detection, but it still has limitations.
-Users must create and through StopNCII's platform before the content can be blocked across participating services.
+Users must create and submit hashes from their own devices through StopNCII's platform before the content can be blocked across participating services.
 That means victims still need to interact with the abusive material to get protection.